 SIZE OF GAME BALL:

 Size 4 ball for U10 & U12

 Size 5 ball for U14

 Acceptance of a game ball shall be at the discretion of the Referee.

-Semi Finals and Finals Overtime Periods (Played in full)
+Consolation and Final Game Overtime Periods (Played in full)

 U10-two 5 minute periods

 U14-two 7 minute periods